odCat/gtypist/lessons/ktdvorak_abcd.typ

  :pppp qqqq rrrr ssss tttt uuuu vvvv wwww yyyy zzzz '''' ,,,, .... ;;;;
 *:LESSON27_D2
 I:(2)
-D:Zachary MacKenzie froze in amazement; on the radio in his Mazda he heard pizzicato stanzas of Mozart.
- :Carmen Rodriguez is a citizen of Venezuela; her former spouse, Inigo Martinez, and his new wife, Anna Vasquez, have moved to Swaziland or Tanzania.
- :The prizewinning paper on immunization against schizophrenia was delivered in Czechoslovakia; this technique was deemphasized in Switzerland.
- :A crazed gazelle was whizzing around the zoo; a quizzical giraffe guzzled down pizzas through his muzzle; another one merely grazed and dozed;
+D:Zachary MacKenzie froze in amazement; on the radio in his Mazda he heard :Carmen Rodriguez is a citizen of Venezuela; her former spouse, Inigo Martinez, :The prizewinning paper on immunization against schizophrenia was delivered in :A crazed gazelle was whizzing around the zoo; a quizzical giraffe guzzled down *:LESSON27_D3
-*:LESSON27_D3
 I:(3)
-D:several chimpanzees started zigging and zagging; the reptile zone was oozing with activity;
- :several lizards hazarded the freezing waters and capsized the fish tanks; a dozen grizzlies were waltzing in the plaza.
+D:several chimpanzees started zigging and zagging; the reptile zone was oozing :several lizards hazarded the freezing waters and capsized the fish tanks; a G:E_LESSON27
-G:E_LESSON27

 *:S_LESSON28